skanaar/nomnoml/CONTRIBUTING.md

 ## Building

-Running `npm run build` will run compile the nomnoml library, the webapp and run all tests.
+Running `npm run build` will compile the nomnoml library, the webapp and run all tests.

 ## Testing